5 Ethical Clothing Brands You Can Actually Afford to Support

 When it comes to shoes, it’s especially important to invest in quality.
 You wear them out more than apparel, and they can make a huge difference in your overall comfort.
 In my experience, a quality pair of $100-$200 leather shoes will last 10 times as long as a $20 pair from a discount shoe store, and you won’t have to put up with the foot odor, the blisters, and the back pain.
 Nisolo makes classic, quality shoes for every occasion, and we love that they offer a membership for those who want to fill in their shoe needs over time.

 Through Nisolo’s ‘5 for 5’ club, you can pay $500 and get two new pairs of shoes every year for five years!
 A pair of classic leather Oxfords usually go for $158, which is already less than what you’d pay for most designer footwear, but with a membership, each pair comes out to just $50.

-Ten years ago, bargain retailers like Forever 21 began gaining popularity, because staying on trend and buying a ton of looks for less was an incredibly appealing idea.
-But by now, most of the items we've bought at these discount retailers has either fallen apart or gone out of style.
+Ten years ago, bargain retailers like Forever 21 began gaining popularity, because staying on-trend and buying a ton of looks for less was an incredibly appealing idea.
+But by now, most of the items we’ve bought at these discount retailers have either fallen apart or gone out of style.
 If we have anything left, we have way too much of it.